Please detail the full life-cycle support you have in place for care leavers.

 - The University offers a range of pre-entry interventions / activities for pre and post 16 students to provide them with a valuable insight into the University experience.
 Care-experienced students are a priority group for all NTU Outreach intervention including the NTU Work Experience Scheme, NTU Progression Scheme, Experience Days and the Pathways to Law Scheme.

-- All Care Leavers have a pre-entry contact from a student support adviser from Student Support Services covering areas such as preparation for University, independent living and accommodation at University.
+- All Care Leavers have a pre-entry contact from a Senior Student Support Adviser from Student Support Service covering areas such as preparation for University, independent living and accommodation at University.
 We also offer a one-to-one appointment with a Student Finance Adviser to discuss student finance / money matters and provide pre-entry financial capability resources and advice.

 - NTU works with teachers and care professionals to promote awareness of the prioritisation of care-experienced students in all NTU Outreach interventions.